drvinceknight/pfm/_sources/tools-for-mathematics/07-sequences/solutions/main.md

 [get_sequence_d(n) for n in range(10)]
 ```

+## Question 2

-2. Using recursion, obtain the first 5 terms of the Fibonacci sequence:
+> 2. Using recursion, obtain the first 5 terms of the Fibonacci sequence:

    $$
        \left\{